York Federation of Students

-York Federation of Students (YFS) is a student union which claims to represent approximately 55,000 students at York University in Toronto, Ontario, Canada.
+York Federation of Students (YFS) is a student union that represents approximately 55,000 students at York University in Toronto, Ontario, Canada.
 The York Federation of Students is a member of the Canadian Federation of Students (Local 68).

 History

 The student government was founded in 1968 as the York Student Council.
 Around 1975, the student government had become the Council of York Student Federations.
 By the early 1990s the name changed to York Federation of Students by their president at the time, Jian Ghomeshi (later a CBC Radio host).

 About

-The YFS is a dues paying student union representing over 53,000 full and part-time undergrad students at the York University.

-The stated purpose of the YFS is to bring together the elected representatives of all the college governments on campus.
-The YFS also has appointed members of campus organizations into a single body.
-The YFS provides services such as a health plan and TTC post-secondary IDs.
-Unlike other student governments, it does not own or operate any campus pub, however, it does have a controlling stake on the Board of Directors for the Student Centre.
+The York Federation of Students' purpose is to ensure that students have a holistic university experience through their four main pillars: Services, Events, Clubs and Campaigns.
+The composition of its Board of Directors includes five Executive members and 18 Directors representing every College government and Faculty at York University.
+Few of their purposes among others are to represent, promote and defend the common interests of undergraduate students at York University; and to promote and support the interest and activities of undergraduate student associations in all departments, faculties and colleges at York University.
 Many campus organizations and clubs are recognized under the YFS.